Severson-Group/docs.amdc.dev/source/accessories/amds/sensor-cards/current/index.md

 #### Summary of Sensor Configurations

-Finally, a table summarizes the parameters and resulting relationships for all sensor configurations.
+Finally, the table below summarizes the parameters and resulting relationships for all sensor configurations:

 | Parameter        | LA 55-P, Rev. A/B | LA 55-P, Rev. C |       LA 100-P |
 |:-----------------|------------------:|----------------:|---------------:|